jeff-bruemmer/vaporwair/README.md

 # Vaporwair
 Fast weather and air quality reports in your terminal.

+> Dark Sky API deprecation coming 2021: Apple acquired Dark Sky, and will be shutting down its API.
+Dark Sky will no longer generate API tokens for new customers.
+Vaporwair will be moving to support the [National Weather Service API](https://www.weather.gov/documentation/services-web-api), so stay tuned.

 ![alt text](https://github.com/jeff-bruemmer/vaporwair/raw/master/anemometer.png "Anemometer")